Sunday, 15 June 2025

 (scr.
 Sharon Foster: BBC, 2006)

 To my mind the last great television play produced by the BBC, Shoot the Messenger is an extraordinary meditation on race in 21st century Britain that shits all over the racist bilge propagated by grifters like Reni Eddo-Lodge and David Olusoga.
 Broadcast only once and subjected to a storm of entirely misplaced controversy, Sharon Foster's drama focuses on Joe, an IT consultant who becomes a teacher after reading that black students in inner-city schools are underperforming next to their white peers.
 When he finds himself dismissed from his job following an allegation of misconduct from a problem pupil, Joe enters a spiral of depression and homelessness which leads him to self-identify as white.
 Through direct-to-camera address, we follow his journey through multicultural Britain, exploring differing perceptions and facets of black culture.
-In a world where everyone's told to stay in their lane and categorised into eternal victims or perpetual oppressors, God knows we need intelligent, nuanced and - above all - fearless work like this.
+In a world where everyone's told to stay in their lane and categorised into eternal victims or perpetual oppressors, God knows we need intelligent, nuanced and - above all - fearless work like this now more than ever.

 Honourable Mention: